Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

-which has dimension $n^2$.
+and all group actions are given by left and right multiplication, regarding all groups as matrix groups and embedding $\sfO(n;\IR)\times \sfO(n;\IR)$ block-diagonally into $\sfO(n,n;\IR)$.
 As argued above, we have to replace the T-duality group $\sfO(n,n;\IZ)$ by $\sfGO(n,n;\IZ)$ to allow for general torus bundles.
-Correspondingly, we will work with the scalar manifold
+Correspondingly, we will work with the scalar orbifold

-\paragraph{Lie 2-groupoid $\scTD_n$.} We can replace the quotient $GM_n$ again by its action groupoid,
+We now want to construct the simplest Lie 2-groupoid $\scTD_n$, which combines the Narain moduli space with the 2-group $\underline{\sfTD_n}$.
+To this end, we start by replacing the quotient $GM_n$ by its action groupoid,

-The advantage of this replacement is that $GM_n$ generically has non-trivial 1-cycles, while $Q_n$ is contractible\footnote{This is due to $\sfO(n;\IR)\times \sfO(n;\IR)$ being a maximal compact subgroup of $\sfO(n,n;\IR)$; the topology of a Lie group is essentially that of its maximal compact subgroup.}.
-We can then combine this Lie groupoid with the Lie 2-group $\sfTD_n$, and it is evident how to do this: we need to extend $\sfGO(n,n;\IZ)$ in the action groupoid by $\scGO(n,n;\IZ)$ and have it act diagonally on both $Q_n$ and $\sfTD_n$.
+This description has the advantage that we have an nice manifold of objects: while $GM_n$ generically has non-trivial 1-cycles, $Q_n$ is contractible\footnote{This is due to $\sfO(n;\IR)\times \sfO(n;\IR)$ being a maximal compact subgroup of $\sfO(n,n;\IR)$; the topology of a simple Lie group is essentially that of its maximal compact subgroup.}.

-This results in the Lie 2-groupoid $\scTD_n$ with the following 2-, 1-, and 0-cells:\footnote{Note that $\scTD_n$ can be thought of as (i.e.~it is equivalent to) a bundle of 2-groups, with fiber $\sfTD_n$, on the orbifold $Q_n/\sfGO(n,n;\IZ)$, up to the additional copy of $\IZ^{2n}$ in $(\scTD_n)_2$.
-Around a non-contractible cycle labeled by $g\in\sfGO(n,n;\IZ)$, the fiber $\sfTD_n$ undergoes a monodromy given by $g$.
-This construction is the direct categorified analogue of a bundle of groups on an orbifold $\Sigma/\Gamma$, which arises e.g.~in Yang--Mills-matter theories with gauge group $\sfG$ with a scalar field taking values in a manifold $\Sigma$, for which a discrete subgroup $\Gamma\subset\sfAut(\sfG)$ that acts on $\Sigma$ has been gauged.}
+The action groupoid~\eqref{eq:action_groupoid} also suggests a simple combination with the 2-group $\sfTD_n$: enrich the morphisms in~\eqref{eq:action_groupoid} by a factor of $\underline{\sfTD_n}$, extend $\sfGO(n,n;\IZ)$ to $\scGO(n,n;\IZ)$ and have this 2-group act diagonally on both $Q_n$ and the additional $\sfTD_n$-factor in the fibers.
+The result is the following. \begin{definition} The Lie 2-groupoid $\scTD_n$ has the following 2-, 1-, and 0-cells:

 The 2- and 1-morphisms read as

 and they compose vertically and horizontally according to